US tax filing for Americans in Thailand

 Retirement visas, Thai pensions, and sourcing

-Americans on Non-Immigrant O-A (retirement) visas who draw income from US sources (Social Security, 401(k)/IRA distributions, US pensions) are taxed on that income in the US by source, with Thai tax applying only if those amounts are remitted into Thailand and the Thai remittance rules apply to your situation.
+Americans on Non-Immigrant O-A (retirement) visas who draw income from US sources (401(k)/IRA distributions, US pensions) are taxed on that income in the US by source, with Thai tax applying only if those amounts are remitted into Thailand and the Thai remittance rules apply to your situation.
+US Social Security is taxable only by the US under the US-Thailand Tax Treaty (Article 20(2)) and is exempt from Thai tax regardless of remittance.
 The reverse flow (Thai annuities or pension income paid to an American) is treated as US-taxable income on the 1040, with any Thai tax on it available as a Foreign Tax Credit under the treaty.

 The US-Thailand tax treaty: useful but narrow